caraya/vtt-demos/video_captioning.md

 The process is little more than a find-and-replace:

 * Add WEBVTT to the first line of the file
-* Convert the comma before the millisecond mark in every timestamp to a decimal point.
+* Convert the comma before the millisecond mark in every timestamp to a decimal point
-* Add styling markup to the subtitle text.
+* Add styling markup to the subtitle text if needed

 The resulting VTT file will look like this: